 After an extremely shaky year for Alamo Drafthouse, the movie theater chain has unveiled reopening plans for a number of locations across the country in the coming months, including three in the Dallas area.

 According to an April 29 release, the Cedars, Lake Highlands, and Richardson locations will turn their lights back on in June, specific dates to-be-announced.
+(UPDATE: The Dallas-Fort Worth openings will now be sometime in July.)

 The company has not yet announced when the locations in Irving, Denton, or North Richland Hills will reopen.